jcmunav63/MV_Capstone_project_M1/README.md

 # 📖 [MV_Capstone_project_M1 - Module 1 Capstone Project - Conference Page (HTML, CSS & JAVASCRIPT).] <a name="about-project"></a>

 **MV_Capstone_project_M1** It's a Conference Page responsive web site!
 This is a Capstone Project to include all learning topics of Microverse Program's Module 1.
-Second branch: Desktop version.
+Final branch: Document the project.

 ## 🛠️ Built With <a name="built-with">